FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 ### Performance Variability

-With non-zero Goal Loss Ratio, and without hard performance limits, low-loss trials at the same Load may achieve different Trial Forwarding Rate values just due to DUT performance variability.
+With non-zero Goal Loss Ratio, and without hard performance limits, Low-Loss trials at the same Load may achieve different Trial Forwarding Rate values just due to DUT performance variability.

 By comparing the best case (all Relevant Lower Bound trials have zero loss)